MarkMrLi/MarkMrLi/README.md

 ## Hi there 👋
 - 🔭 I’m currently studying at the School of Cyber Security at Huazhong University of Science and Technology
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI infra
 - 📫 How to reach me: markleezz697@gmail.com
 <!--
 **MarkMrLi/MarkMrLi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.